Dr. Haidee Heaton, Chair of the Communication and Theatre Departments and Associate Professor of Theatre

 Before coming to Culver-Stockton College in 2012, Gary taught as adjunct instructor on the faculties of Cleveland State University, Kent State University and Cuyahoga Community College.
 Gary's passion for teaching came from his work with Apple as a "creative" (technology personal training and support).
 Certified at Apple's corporate headquarters in Cupertino, California in the use, instruction, and maintenance of all of Apple's "small devices" (iPods, iPhones, and iPads), Gary is also certified in both the instruction and troubleshooting of Apple's OSX, iLife, iWork, and Aperture software programs.
 Before deciding to pursue his M.F.A., Gary spent two years teaching technology to adult learners, working with large groups of consumers of all ages in the use of Apple products.
 At Culver-Stockton College, Gary teaches Introduction to Graphic Design, Advanced Graphic Design, Design and Illustration, Media Design, Web Design, ePortfolio, Creative Professional, Design Perspectives and the art program’s Senior Capstone course.

-S. Kent Miller, Professor of Theatre, Technical Director and Chairperson of the Fine Arts Division
+S. Kent Miller, Division Chair of Fine, Applied and Literary Arts, Professor of Theatre, and Technical Director

 Office: PAC 308

 Phone: (573) 288-6373